Richard2012/zf2-polls/README.md

 2. Enter poll data (poll question and answers) to the tables.
 Use phpMyAdmin or similar.
 Backend for DB is not part of the project.
 You can create more then one poll.

 3. Do configuration work on Zend Framework (probably the most difficult part).
-We will elaborate more on this later.
+Here are the files to work on:
+    - write your own config/autoload/local.php.
+It should have the credentials for the DB
+    - check config/autoload/local.php.
+Just in case you have changed the DB name for example.
+    - in config/application.config.php add Polls to the modules array.
+    - check module/Polls/Module.php You may need to adjust the paths in the table factories.
+    - in module/Polls/config/module.config.php you must adjust base_path for the view manager.

 4. Adjust the .css.
 Make it beautiful.
 Each poll is design to have its own .css.
 Naming convention: pollX.css where X is the poll id.